Get Started »

 Since service substitutions are a minor modification to the original FCC Form 471.
 The certifications and representations made in the original application continue to apply.

-Any cost change submitted by an applicant in a service substitution request will be considered a request for modification of the funding commitment, just as though the applicant had submitted an Adjustment to Funding Commitment and Modification to Receipt of Service Confirmation Form, FCC Form 500.
+Any cost change submitted by an applicant in a service substitution request will be considered a request for modification of the funding commitment, just as though the applicant had submitted a Funding Commitment Adjustment Request Form, FCC Form 500.
 Therefore, when a request that includes a cost decrease is approved, USAC will adjust the commitment for the affected funding request.

 USAC will respond in writing to the service substitution request, either approving the request or indicating the reason(s) why the request cannot be approved.

 USAC review includes an evaluation of whether "same functionality" is maintained between the original and proposed new configuration, and whether the new configuration is eligible for funding.
 For service substitution requests involving Internal Connections, our review may first evaluate the substitution based on the "Function" and "Product Type" for each line item in the "from" and "to" lists.

 An Internal Connections service substitution request is deemed to meet FCC requirements for "same functionality" if the original and new configurations maintain consistent "Function" categories.
 For example, these service substitution requests meet the requirement for same functionality:

 Due to the varying ways in which technology is deployed, and the way that the "Function" categories are organized, service substitutions may also be obtained in certain cases even when the "Function" categories are not identical.
 For example, an access point is a wireless networking component that is categorized in the Eligible Services List (ESL) under the "Data Distribution" function.
 Networking cable is categorized under the "Cabling" function.
 Yet, since both network cabling and wireless access points can accomplish the same function of connecting network components, a service substitution to convert from one technology to the other can be approved.